wei19918/wei19918.github.io/content/post/tech-sharing/apscheduler-and-thread-management/index.md

 +++
 author = "Meswsoul"
-title = "Share APScheduler's working examples and possible exceptions caused by child processes" date = "2025-01-25" description = "Implementing Apscheduler with 2 sub-thread management ways" tags = [
+title = "Share an APScheduler's example and the issue caused by child processes" date = "2025-01-25" description = "Implementing Apscheduler with 2 thread management ways" tags = [

     "Python",